Stadthaus Team

 Photo: Nik Schölzel

-Daniela Baumann is a freelance curator, author and speaker, focussing on contemporary photography.
-The former director of The Walther Collection in Neu-Ulm has curated numerous photography exhibitions (such as Structures of Identity: Photography from The Walther Collection, which also travelled to the USA, Mexico, Spain and the Netherlands) and co-edited the catalogue Recent Histories: Contemporary African Photography and Video Art (in the New York Times Magazine's top ten list of the Best Photo Books of 2017, and nominated for the ICP Infinity Award in the category ‘Critical Writing and Research’ in 2018).
+The historian, art historian, political scientist, and former director of The Walther Collection in Neu-Ulm has curated numerous photography exhibitions.
+For example Structures of Identity: Photography from The Walther Collection, which also travelled to the USA, Mexico, Spain and the Netherlands.
+She co-edited the catalogue Recent Histories: Contemporary African Photography and Video Art.
+It was listed among the New York Times Magazine's top ten of the Best Photo Books of 2017, and nominated for the ICP Infinity Award in the category ‘Critical Writing and Research’ in 2018.

 Daniela Yvonne Baumann's Homepage